by Matt Slick

 - "Union between man and woman, sanctified by God as a means of maintaining family life.
 The idea of marriage was ordained by God in his instruction to Adam that a man should leave his father and mother, and he and his wife should be as one flesh (Gn 2:24).1

-- "Marriage may be defined as that lifelong and exclusive state in which a man and a woman are wholly commited to live with each other in sexual relationship under conditions normally approved and witnessed to by their social group or society.
+- "Marriage may be defined as that lifelong and exclusive state in which a man and a woman are wholly committed to live with each other in sexual relationship under conditions normally approved and witnessed to by their social group or society.
 Although Christian opinion is divided on the necessity of coitus for validating marriage, Paul plainly taught that it is the specific act by which man and woman become one flesh..."2

 - "Marriage is the state in which men and women can live together in sexual relationship with the approval of their social group.
 Adultery and fornication are sexual relationships that society does not recognize as constituting marriage.
 This definition is necessary to show that in the OT polygamy is not sexually immoral, since it constitutes a recognized married state; though it is generally shown to be inexpedient."3